c-badyna/yuudachi/README.md

 # Changelogs

+### v0.0.56 (My Discord bot will be written soon, expect...)
+- Added typescript support, also added sample code to the "Example(s)" category.
+- Keywords have been added.

-### v0.0.54
+### v0.0.55
 - A list of library functions has been added to the "Using Library functions" category

-### v0.0.53
-- Changing the library.
-Its registration and the responder to your requests for communication with yuudachi.
-- Changing the name of the library.
-From ghoulnsfw to yuudachi.
-- Bug & Error Fixed

 # Example(s)
 ### NodeJS: